simolus3/drift/docs/docs/Dart API/expressions.md

 ---
-data:

 title: Expressions
 description: Deep-dive into what kind of SQL expressions can be written in Dart
-  weight: 5

-# used to be in the "getting started" section
-path: docs/getting-started/expressions/
-template: layouts/docs/single
 ---

 Expressions are pieces of SQL that return a value when the database interprets them.